jlchang/2024-06-21-unix-shell-lesson/learners/setup.md

 :::::::::::::::::::::::::::::::::::::::::: spoiler
 ## Virtual Private Network (VPN) Access

-To reach to the Broad login servers when you are off-site, you will connect to the Broad VPN to access internal Broad resources.
+To reach to the Broad login servers when you are off-site or using a non-Broad computer, you will connect to the Broad VPN to access internal Broad resources.

 #### [VPN Installation](https://intranet.broadinstitute.org/bits/service-catalog/networking/vpn)
 - Use Broad Self Service ([Mac](https://intranet.broadinstitute.org/bits/service-catalog/applications/self-service-software-mac) or [Windows](https://intranet.broadinstitute.org/bits/service-catalog/applications/software-center-windows-self-service)) to install the **Cisco AnyConnect Secure Mobility Client** software <p><p>